 - This should accompany market/competitor research and the analysis of as much customer data as possible (both digitally and offline).
 You need to make sure that what you want to do actually makes business sense and is justifiable.

 - If you don't have a lot of data, don't worry, just look for inspiration from others who have done something similar and use the offer as a test and learn!

-- When offering anything on a promotion, the idea is to encourage clients to experience your brand and products/services, so that you leave them wanting more, then you can move them further through the customer lifecycle journey and they'll become increasingly valuable to you.
+- When offering anything on a promotional deal, the idea is to encourage potential customers to experience your brand and products/services, so that you leave them wanting more, then you can move them further through the customer lifecycle journey and they'll become increasingly valuable to you.

 - What are you trying to do/achieve?